Areas of Interest

 - BS in Electrical Engineering, Universidad de Concepción, Chile, 2000

-Hector A. Pulgar is an Assistant Professor in the Department of Electrical Engineering and Computer Science at the University of Tennessee Knoxville.
-He received his Ph.D. degree in Electrical Engineering at the University of Illinois at Urbana-Champaign in 2010.
-In 2001, he initiated his academic career as an Academic Instructor at the Universidad Técnica Federico Santa María (UTFSM), Chile.
-He taught over fourteen subjects of the electrical engineering curriculum such as electric circuit theory and power system modeling and analysis.
-After receiving his Ph.D. degree, he also focused on graduate courses emphasizing on conventional and non-conventional generator dynamic modeling, governors-AVR-PSS modeling, small signal stability, frequency excursions and bifurcations analysis.
-He has been awarded a FONDECYT/Iniciacion grant from the Chilean Government related to wind farms modeling and analysis and also various UTFSM’s grants.
-His research interests include power systems dynamics and stability, power system operation and control, renewable energy integration, energy storage systems, wind farm modeling, voltage collapse and bifurcation analysis.
+Hector A. Pulgar is an Assistant Professor in the Department of Electrical Engineering and Computer Science at the University of Tennessee Knoxville since July 2014.
+He received his M.Sc. degree in Electrical Engineering at the University of Concepcion (Chile) in 2003 and his Ph.D. degree in Electrical Engineering at the University of Illinois at Urbana-Champaign in 2010.
+Prior to joining the Department, he held academic positions at the Universidad Técnica Federico Santa María (Chile) from 2001 to 2014.
+He has taught several subjects of the Electrical Engineering curriculum such as electric circuits, power system analysis and operation.
+His research interests include power systems dynamics and stability, renewable energy, and energy storage systems.

 Dr. Pulgar is a member of the NSF Engineering Research Center – CURENT.